• Skip to primary navigation

 Addiction and Depression

-Countless studies have shown the connection between depression and substance abuse.
-Both disorders are considered to be highly comorbid – in other words, both often go hand-in-hand in a large portion of affected individuals.
+Feelings of extreme hopelessness quoteAddiction and depression are considered highly comorbid; in other words, both often go hand-in-hand in a large portion of affected individuals.
 Many addicts, struggling with depression, self-medicate with drugs and alcohol to mitigate the symptoms.
 However, the relief is often temporary and generally exacerbates the symptoms of depression.

 There are common underlying factors that increase the presence of depression and addiction in an individual’s life.
-Environmental factors such as where a person resides or the people that he/she surrounds themselves with may have a significant impact on an individual struggling with depression or substance abuse disorder.
-Another factor may be the presence of a chemical imbalance within the brain and even the science of genetics.
+Environmental factors, such as where a person resides or the people that he/she surround themselves with, may have a significant impact on an individual struggling with depression or substance abuse disorder.
+Another factor may be the presence of a chemical imbalance within the brain or genetics.

 Impact of Isolation

-It is not uncommon for this vicious cycle to lead to further complications within the co-occurring disorders.
-As the addiction worsens, so do the symptoms of depression.
+This vicious cycle often leads to further complications within the co-occurring disorders.
+As the addiction worsens, so do the signs of depression.
 The individual may find themselves struggling with suicidal ideations as they continue to isolate from potential help and healing.
-When an individual is clinically depressed, naturally, there is an urge to withdraw socially and shut down-which ultimately turns out to be the exact opposite of what the individual needs.
+When an individual is clinically depressed, naturally, there is an urge to withdraw socially and shut down, which ultimately turns out to be the exact opposite of what the individual needs.
 Isolation will generally worsen the illness and how the individual may feel as social withdrawal amplifies the brain’s stress response.

-Feelings of extreme hopelessness, agitation, fear, panic attacks, and loss can ultimately exasperate substance abuse issues and may lead to further suicidal thoughts/feelings.
-Studies have shown that 90% of victims of suicide also struggle with an underlying mental health disorder such as depression.
-Individuals need to receive the proper diagnosis and treatment for all possible mental health disorders along with receiving treatment for his/her addiction.
+Feelings of extreme hopelessness, agitation, fear, panic attacks and loss can ultimately exacerbate substance abuse issues and may lead to further suicidal thoughts/feelings.
+Individuals need to receive the proper diagnosis and treatment for all possible mental health disorders, along with receiving treatment for his/her addiction.

 Isolation and Relapse

-Once in isolation quoteThe pull of isolation is a significant reason why many newly sober addicts fall into experiencing a potential relapse.
+Once in isolation quoteThe pull of isolation is a significant reason why many newly sober addicts experience a potential relapse.
 An individual will often compare their experiences to the experiences of others and begin to separate themselves from other members of the recovery community.
-Once this idea has started to convince the individual that he/she is not a part of, the urge to be alone may become overwhelming.
-Once in isolation, the individual will often find themselves feeling less than, hopeless, suicidal, and eventually returning to his/her addiction seeking relief.
+Once this idea has started to convince the individual that they’re not a part of it, the urge to be alone may become overwhelming.
+Once in isolation, the individual will often find themselves feeling less than, hopeless, suicidal and eventually returning to their addiction seeking relief.

 These co-occurring disorders are cunning, baffling, and powerful in nature.
-The lack of connection to others will often lead an individual into returning to old, unhealthy thought patterns, emotions, and behaviors.
-After all, it has been said before, “My best thinking landed me into complete hopelessness and eventually rehab.”
-It is vital for an addict, struggling with depression, to remain connected within a sober community to combat this unhealthy and potentially fatal cycle.
+The lack of connection to others will often lead an individual to return to old, unhealthy thought patterns, emotions, and behaviors.
+It’s been said, “My best thinking landed me into complete hopelessness and eventually rehab.”
+It is vital for an individual struggling with depression to remain connected within a sober community to combat this unhealthy and potentially fatal cycle.

 About Chris Foy